 How to cook steak in the air fryer

-Air fryer brand – First and foremost before I get into the logistics of making steak, let’s talk product brand.
-The air fryer that I am currently using the Power Air Fryer XL .
-I’ve used this one for all my recipes!!
+Air fryer brand - First and foremost before I get into the logistics of cooking the steak, let's talk about the product brand.
+The air fryer that I am currently using is the Power Air Fryer XL.
+I've used this one for all my recipes!!